nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `delete INDEX`
 * Deletes an existing student in Tracey.
 The student is referred by an index, displayed alongside him in the student list.
-* To delete a student, use the command `delete` on the student's `INDEX`.
+* To delete a student, you can use the command `delete` on the student's `INDEX`.
   The index **must be a positive integer** 1, 2, 3, …
 * Deletes one student at a time.
-* Can only delete at an index where a student is assigned to it.
+* You can only delete at an index where a student is assigned to it.

 How to identify `INDEX`:
 ![FAQ_IndexLocation](images/FAQ_IndexLocation.png)